lolloloschi97/Projecide-SQuAD/README.md

 ## Usage
 The projecide_squad folder contains an already set up virtual-env Python 3.9 with all the dependency and libraries included.
 It's the easiest plug-and-play configuration we figured it out.
+For the pre-trained model and pickle archives, contact us.

 ### Setup the venv
 Activate venv